Is Onion Low FODMAP? A Complete Guide to Onions and Substitutes

 Garlic chives (Chinese chives).
 A different plant with a more garlicky note.
 Low FODMAP in normal cooking serves.
 Good in stir-fries, dumplings, and scrambled eggs.

 Leek greens.
 Only the dark green tops, not the white or pale-green bulb.
 Low FODMAP at standard cooking serves.
-Slice and cook them like you would onion.
+Slice and cook them like onion.
 They soften nicely and add sweetness to soups and braises.

 Asafoetida (hing).
 A sulfurous resin used in Indian cooking.
 When a pinch hits hot oil, it tastes remarkably like cooked onion and garlic together.
 Buy pure asafoetida.
 Some commercial hing is cut with wheat flour, which adds fructans back in.